gaborbernat/bernat-tech/content/posts/pycon-us-2026-packaging-summit/index.md

 ### Cross-platform environments and wheel building

-Android, iOS, and Emscripten each landed their own cross-platform wheel-building solution, with significant overlap between the three.
+Android, iOS, and Emscripten each landed their own cross-platform wheel-building solution, with a lot of overlap between the three.
 They all rely on a `.pth` file that monkey-patches `sysconfig` and other stdlib modules to simulate running on the target platform, because most Python build systems still have no concept of cross-compilation.
 Even for established platforms, cross-compilation matters when CI for the target architecture is limited (Apple Silicon before CI vendors caught up; Windows on ARM today).
 The longer-term path is for build backends ([setuptools](https://setuptools.pypa.io/), [meson-python](https://meson-python.readthedocs.io/),